-Cask Ale Week runs from 28 September to 7 October and is organised by Cask Marque to celebrate the rich variety of real ale available in British pubs.
+Cask Ale Week runs from 28 September to 7 October.
+It is organised by Cask Marque to celebrate the rich variety of real ale available in British pubs.
 All Palmers’ pubs are Cask Marque accredited, showing their commitment to selling this unique handcrafted drink in top condition.

 As part of Cask Ale Week, Palmers pubs will be offering a ‘try before you buy’ chance to sample a taste of Palmers’ ale.

-Cleeves explained: ‘We hope “try before you buy” will encourage people to take a sip or two and discover the joys of cask-conditioned real ale, a delight that is only available in pubs and not in the supermarket.’
+Cleeves explained: ‘We hope “try before you buy” will encourage people to take a sip or two and discover the joys of cask-conditioned real ale.
+This is a delight that is only available in pubs and not in the supermarket.’

 Cask ale is made from four wholesome ingredients: water, malted barley, hops and yeast.
-It is fermented twice, once at the brewery and once in the pub cellar, and it requires care and skill to manage this process correctly.
+It is fermented twice, once at the brewery and once in the pub cellar.
+It requires care and skill to manage this process correctly.
 The result is live and special, bursting with flavour and aroma.